Meghdut-Mandal/NewtonBot/README.md

 Utilize your personal chat assistant/group manager to make the most out of WhatsApp.

-## Simple Installation
+## Installation process

 ````
-Clone the repository
+Clone the repository on your pc

-Get it in your pc and open the respository folder

-Open the Terminal from address bar by typing cmd.
+Open the cmd Terminal in that folder.

-Press enter and open the cmd

-Type The following Commands and Press Enter:
+Use the following Commands and Press Enter:

-npm install yarn
+ 1. npm install yarn (only if yarn is not installed)

-yarn install
+ 2. yarn install

-yarn start
+ 3. yarn start
 ````

 Now , Scan QR code from WhatsApp Mobile.
 You can now easily use the bot commands in your whatsapp mobile.
 For example type .weather CityName to get the bot message about the current weather status of CityName.

-Some pictures for reference
+Some reference images

 ![image](https://user-images.githubusercontent.com/88205668/166149808-50700590-c52c-4c6a-a5b6-9ad4a2e33001.png)